BackSession 4: Triple time, waltz & more Session Index Previous session Next session

 B:Right-hand star (12 steps).
 Left-hand star.

 The C section is busy for the ones — just 6 steps to cross and cast, 6 steps for the half figure eight — so the twos must accommodate them by moving in and up as soon as they have crossed and then falling back from partner just enough to let the ones through for their half figure eight.
-Many people have the attitude that “The ones are the active couple; we're not doing much”, but there are many cases where the “inactive” couples do a vital job in enabling the ones to perform their part.
+Many people have the attitude that “The ones are the active couple; we're not doing anything”, but there are many cases where the “inactive” couples do a vital job in enabling the ones to perform their part.

 Circle Waltz The Star of the County Down: Music in PDF/MIDI/MP3/ABC formatPrint this danceTop of page